ggordham/ora-presentations/inside-the-optimizer-ORAPUB/lab-build/README.md

 https://help.dreamhost.com/hc/en-us/articles/4407354972692-Connecting-to-the-DreamHost-API
 *Note: I run these commands from Linux so Browser will not cache this key*

+*NOTE: if you are seeing HTTPS erorrs, be sure NGINX configuration file has been setup and reloaded.*

 ## Get ready for the lab

 ### load data into pdb0